thehippoz/DayZ-Server-Manager/manager/ReadMe.txt

 ShutDownDialog - It's the position of the error button used to close out DayZ when the server crashes on restart.
 Use the manager to hover over this button and get the x,y coordinates when set to 0,0.
 Will vary depending on the screen resolution.
 Example: 502,384

 DartSayBox - Manager uses a technique to scan pixels on the screen.
 It uses the color of the line around the send box in DaRT to determine if it's ready for input.
-It does this by scanning vertically from this x,y value and looks for blue outline (win10/server).
+It does this by scanning vertically from this x,y value and looks for the blue outline (win10/server).
 Hover on, or just below the grey line above the say box within 10 pixels of the blue when active and enter the value here.
 Example: 300,700

 DartSayBoxColor - This is the hex color used to determine if the say box is ready for input.
 There are a couple of debug files Manager generates for help in finding the value in the manager folder > Pos.png and HexColorsFound.txt  Example: 78D700